Léo Major: Differing accounts of Major's actions

 Similarly, in an interview with De Stentor, Nationaal Militair Museum curator Dirk Staat, who had researched Major for two years, argued that much of the popularly-accepted story is a myth with no records or proof of any incident happening that night in Zwolle.
 Staat also believes the vehicle used by Major was not a hijacked German military vehicle, but rather just the car of the head of the local resistance, Frits Kuiper, which Major also used to ride back in the morning.
-[B]eschrijvingen dat hij als rambo de stad in vuur en vlam zette, terwijl hij om zich heen schoot en granaten door de stad gooide; dat beeld klopt denk ik niet.
-We hebben politierapporten van die nacht gelezen, en daarin lezen we niks terug over de onrust. ...
-De Duitsers die hij gezien heeft, zullen het staartje zijn van de terugtrekkende bezetter. ...
-[Het gebouw in brand steken] past precies in de modus operandi van vertrekkende Duitsers.
-Die doden gevangenen en vernietigen dossiers.
-En wat is effectiever om dossiers te vernietigen, dan het gebouw in brand te zetten?

 Descriptions of him setting the city on fire like Rambo, while he was shooting around him and threw grenades through the city; I don't think that is the right image.
 We have read police reports about that night, and within we read nothing about the unrest. ...
 The Germans [Major] saw, would have been the tail end of the retreating occupation. ...
 [Setting the building on fire] fits the modus operandi of the retreating Germans.
 They kill prisoners and destroy dossiers.
 And what is more effective to destroy dossiers, than to set the building on fire?
+(Note: "[B]eschrijvingen dat hij als rambo de stad in vuur en vlam zette, terwijl hij om zich heen schoot en granaten door de stad gooide; dat beeld klopt denk ik niet.
+We hebben politierapporten van die nacht gelezen, en daarin lezen we niks terug over de onrust. ...
+De Duitsers die hij gezien heeft, zullen het staartje zijn van de terugtrekkende bezetter. ...
+[Het gebouw in brand steken] past precies in de modus operandi van vertrekkende Duitsers.
+Die doden gevangenen en vernietigen dossiers.
+En wat is effectiever om dossiers te vernietigen, dan het gebouw in brand te zetten?")

-A radio program about Léo Major by RTV Zwolle agrees with Staat's argument that the Germans set fire to the house on the Potgietersingel, where the German police held office, to destroy their documents."
-The program included an interview with Major, who described the events of the night.
+A radio programme about Léo Major by RTV Zwolle agrees with Staat's argument that the Germans set fire to the house on the Potgietersingel, where the German police held office, to destroy their documents.
+The programme included an interview with Major, who described the events of the night.
 He stated the first thing he did was go to the railroad station, because he "thought that's where the Germans would come in", and he had "heard from Hendriks van Gerner that some of the bridges were destroyed."
 He entered the city through the Sassenpoort.
 All the people he met "were either collaborators or German.
 And the German I met, most of them were drunk."
 He made noise using grenades and machine gun fire, and believed the noises he made startled the Germans into fleeing.